venkateshp241093/Hello-World/README.md

 Hi there,
-This is Venkatesh here, This is one of the GITHUB Project I jave created for the first time.
+This is Venkatesh here, This is one of the GITHUB Project I have created for the first time.